Fall 2017 Teaching Schedule:

 Poirier, J., Mattheis, A., & Temkin, D. (2017).
 LGBT Youth.
 Oxford Bibliographies.
 New York: Oxford University press. oxfordbibliographies.com

 Mattheis, A., Diamond, S. & Fernandez, M. (2016).
 Mentoring the whole STEM person: Advancing LGBTQ+students and professionals.
 Computing Research News, 28(1).
 Cra.org/crn

 Azzarello, P., Pirone, J. & Mattheis, A. (2016).
 Collectively subverting the status quo at the Youth Bike Summit.
 In A. Lugo (Ed.), Biking for All?
 Bicycle Justice and Urban Transformation.
 New York, NY: Routledge.

-Lugo, A. & Mattheis, A. (in press).
+Lugo, A. & Mattheis, A. (2016).
 Bicycle anthropology of Los Angeles.
 In J. Banh & M. King (Eds.).
 Anthropology of Los Angeles: City, Image, Politics.
 Lanham, MA: Rowman & Littlefield Publishers.

 Mattheis, A., Yoder, J.B., & Perey, D.* (in press).
 Opening the lab closet: Queering STEM for student success and well-being.
 In C. Clark & Z. Haddad (Eds.), STEM Volume of the PK-12 Multicultural Curriculum Transformation Handbook.
 Lanham, MD: Rowman & Littlefield Publishers.